makersacademy/news-summary-challenge/PROCESS.md

   HTML
 - [X] Research best html elements to show new content on one page apps
 - [X] Make the headlines clickable
-- [ ] Display test content on the same page
+- [X] Display test content on the same page
-- [ ] Delete all other content
+- [X] Delete all other content
+- [X] Bring back all other content

 Connected
 - [ ] Display content of the article